M40 motorway

 The M40 motorway links London, Oxford, and Birmingham in England, a distance of approximately 89 mi.

-The motorway is dual three lanes except for junction 1A to junction 3 (which is dual four lanes) a short section in-between the exit and entry slip-roads at junction 4 (which is two lanes in both directions) and also between the slip-roads at junction 9 (in the southbound direction only).
+The motorway is dual three lanes except for junction 1A to junction 3 (which is dual four lanes) a short section in-between the exit and entry slip-roads at junction 4 (which is two lanes in both directions) and also between the slip-roads at junction 9 (in the south-eastbound direction only).

-An Active Traffic Management system operates on the short section northbound from junction 16 (A3400) to the M42.
+An Active Traffic Management system operates on the short section north-westbound from junction 16 (A3400) to the M42.

 History

 London to Great Milton

 The motorway between London and Oxford was constructed in stages between 1967 and 1974.
 The first section opened in June 1967, from Handy Cross roundabout, High Wycombe to Stokenchurch (junctions 4–5).
 In 1969, extending in a southerly direction to Holtspur, Beaconsfield, a temporary junction 2 was opened.
 The section bypassing Beaconsfield was built in 1971 and the section past Gerrards Cross to junction 1 was completed in 1973.
 In 1974, the motorway between junctions 5 to 8 was completed to Great Milton.

 Between junctions 3 and 4, the beginnings of slip roads were built on both carriageways for a service area at Abbey Barns between Beaconsfield and High Wycombe.
 Beaconsfield services off junction 2 opened in 2009.